wiktor-k/sequoia/sq/sq-usage.md

         --private-key-store <KEY_STORE>
             Provides parameters for private key store

-        --signer-key <KEY>
+        --signer-key <KEY_FILE>
-            Signs using KEY
+            Signs the message using the key in KEY_FILE

     -t, --time <TIME>
             Chooses keys valid at the specified time and sets the signature's